suakang9667/akashuuumusic/.github/README.md

 # ⚡️ Getting Started

-### Before deploying SuryaMusic , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.
+### Before deploying IRON MAN VC PLAYER , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

 > If you want to start working with iron man vc player you can either fork or import repo .
 > The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
 The best place to start is from the deployment section.